-Most dry cleaning and garment care facilities have these types of dangerous waste:
+Most dry cleaning and garment care facilities have similar types of dangerous waste.

 - Aerosol cans

 - Absorbent materials contaminated with dangerous waste (often PERC)

-- Lint (contaminated with PERC or other hazardous products that become waste)
+- Lint (often contaminated with PERC or other hazardous products that become waste)

 - Detergents and cleaners